kirkbowers/incodesert/README.txt

     documents = Incodesert::Documents.new(source, destination)
     documents.perform_insertions!

-### Special comment format
+=== Special comment format

-`incodesert` depends on a special comment format to denote blocks of code that should be inserted (and where they should be inserted in the destination).
++incodesert+ depends on a special comment format to denote blocks of code that should be inserted (and where they should be inserted in the destination).

 The format looks like this (in C-style languages):